Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/AST_Developer_Deep_Dive.md

 1. **NodeChain Execution Layer.** AST utilizes a distributed network of nodes (validators, attestators, observers) that process transactions and participate in consensus.
 Participating nodes register via a cryptographic onboarding API and authenticate via a challenge-signature.
 Upon successful registration, a node receives an auth-token and can request transaction batches for validation.
 All operations are performed deterministically, ensuring reproducibility and auditability.
 2. **PoT Engine.** Unlike Proof of Work/Stake, PoT evaluates a node's contribution based on activity, reputation, and transaction load.
 Validators are assigned roles according to weight calculated by TVS and NRI functions, and they confirm transactions; attestators verify signatures.
 The role assignment algorithm includes randomness to prevent cartels.
-3. **Dynamic Emission Model.** ArosCoin emission equals the sum of transaction processing fees; there is no pre-mining or gift tokens.
-The dynamic emission formula is described in the "Aros Coin Dynamic Emission Model" document — total issuance `T_E` is defined as `α·TV + β·U + γ` , where TV is transaction volume, U is network utilization, and α, β, γ are tuning parameters.
+3. **Dynamic Fee Distribution Model.** ArosCoin emission equals the sum of transaction processing fees; there is no pre-mining or gift tokens.
+The dynamic emission formula is described in the "Aros Coin Dynamic Fee Distribution Model" document — total issuance `T_E` is defined as `α·TV + β·U + γ` , where TV is transaction volume, U is network utilization, and α, β, γ are tuning parameters.
 A separate distribution function `R_i = (S_i / ΣS)·T_adj` divides emission among nodes proportional to their weight (S_i).
 This guarantees nodes are paid for work, not paymented; burning a portion of emission prevents inflation.
 4. **Bridge Layer and Tokenization.** AST includes an official tokenization protocol allowing conversion of external assets (fiat or other cryptocurrencies) into ArosCoin.
 Upon deposit, the asset is placed in reserve, and the `ArosCoinReserveManager.sol` contract mints an equivalent amount of ArosCoin using a unique identifier to prevent double issuance.
 Reverse conversion burns tokens and returns the asset to the owner.
 An internal "usedReferences" ledger ensures legal transparency and prevents re-issuance.
 5. **AI Oversight and Governance.** Network integrity is monitored by a federation of AI agents (the so-called All-Seeing Eye).
 Agents detect anomalies (wash-trading, front-running, Sybil attacks) and maintain meta-audit logs.
 Critical events are escalated to a multi-sig committee where governance decisions on validator rotation, emission parameter adjustment, or rollback mechanism activation are made.
 6. **Legal Compatibility.** AST features a patented "Cross-Jurisdiction Legal Bridge" concept, allowing synchronization of operations between different legal regimes.
 Jurisdictional Trust Tokens (JTT) and a Dual Attestation Engine are used during conversion to ensure legal validation of transactions.